 Taking a more personalized approach to learning is allowing companies to become much more agile in how they address skill gaps.
 There is a lot that goes into personalization, but ultimately, it can deliver much, much more.
 There are simple elements, like aligning the learning opportunities presented to employees with key information about them.
 Are they in a technical role?
 Or are they more in need of soft skills?
 What is their experience level?
 Their background?
 By pulling together everything we know about learners, we can deliver them what they need, rather than blanketing them in learning that could be redundant or irrelevant.

-Brandon Hall Group, the leading independent HCM research and analyst firm, is launching a new study on organizations’ well-being and engagement practices and how they correlate with increased KPIs to identify best practices in HR strategies.
+Brandon Hall Group, the leading independent HCM research and analyst firm, is launching a study on July 26 to understand how employers are measuring, monitoring, and improving EVP.

 Brandon Hall Group Preferred Provider ELB Learning has exceptional depth and breadth in leveraging games, having both The Game Agency and The Training Arcade within its portfolio.
 The Training Arcade specifically helps companies simplify the process of including games by providing 10 ready-to-go game templates that can be customized to meet specific needs.
 This includes the only available licensed versions of Jeopardy!
 And Wheel of Fortune.